Teaching and Research Support

 - Renee Cramer: Catching Babies and Catching Hell: The Diffusion of Legal Power in the Domains of Birth

 - Brian Sanders: Developmental Influences on Stress-Related Disorders in Animal Model

-Tenured and tenure-track faculty are eligible to apply annually for travel support in amounts of $1000 for a first grant and $800 for a second grant.
+Tenured and tenure-track faculty are eligible to apply annually for travel support for one travel grant of $1300 for domestic conferences and $1500 for international.
 Visiting faculty are eligible to apply annually for one $900 travel grant.

 Faculty may apply for travel grant funding to:

 - Give a scholarly presentation or an artistic performance at a professional meeting